-As at December 31, 2016 and 2015 100 Management shares have been issued at USD 0.01 each and 1,099,974 profit participating shares have been issued at USD 0.01 each.
+As of December 31, 2016 and 2015, 100 Management shares have been issued at US dollar 0.01 each and 1,033,521 profit participating, non-voting shares have been issued at US dollar 0.01 each.

 Quantitative information about the Fund's capital is also provided in the statement of changes in net assets attributable to shareholders.